-The agency's responsible lending practices are to ensure the homebuyers' ability to repay the mortgage and sustain the new home comfortably while being good stewards of the provided government funds.
+The Agency's responsible lending practices include ensuring the homebuyers' ability to repay the mortgage and sustain the new home comfortably while being good stewards of the provided government funds.
+The Agency is committed to having fair, transparent and responsible lending practices.
+CPLP Partners are critical in the Agency's responsible lending standards, which include sizing loans based on financial need and ability to repay, transparency of loan terms and conditions, and supporting a borrower if they experience repayment difficulties.
 Therefore, it's the responsibility of the CPLP partner to determine the appropriate amount of assistance for the homebuyer and the maximum amount may not be necessary.